HR-CMGT/MGDD-unity/spritesheets.md

 - Choose the 'grid by cell count' option.
 Count the number of rows and columns in the image and fill them in.
 - Click 'slice'.
 Check that each link is now a separate sprite, and that all sprites are the same size.
 - Click 'apply' and close the window.

+## Animation basics
+- A gameobject has an animation controller component
+- An animation controller has animation clips
+- An animation clip changes the properties of the gameobject, for example: position, sprite image, color
+- The controller can have several animation clips
+- The controller can switch between animation clips

 ### Creating a sprite animation manually
 We will create a sprite animation step by step, so that we know exactly what is happening in the editor.